zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 Added:

-- Added the function that closes a connection.
+- Added the function that closes the connection at the end of each FTP operation.

 For more information, see [Changelog](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer-ftp-extension/CHANGELOG.md).